Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_04/step_04.md

 - **Save Function**:

-The `save` function is responsible for saving the current scenario state.
-When the user clicks the "Save" button, this function is called.
-It takes the state of the page as input, converts the date format to the appropriate format, and updates the scenario parameters accordingly.
-It then notifies the user with a success message.
+The `save` function is in charge of preserving the current scenario state.
+When the user clicks the "Save" button, this function gets activated.
+It receives the page's state as input, converts the date format to the correct one, adjusts the scenario parameters accordingly, and then informs the user with a success message.

 - **On Change Function**: